mahdimehrabi/abrarvan-wallet/README.md

 ## Security
 prevented race condition in redis by using [redis transaction](https://redis.io/docs/manual/transactions/).<br>
 prevented users to use charge/discount code more than once by defining `recevied_charge` column in users table.
-(I handled it by just a boolean field which is wrong, and I must use a json column or many to many field but for purpose of this project I kept it simple)
+(I handled it by just a boolean field which is wrong, and I must use a json column or many to many field but for purpose of this project I kept it simple,**so you can use a mobile number only one time**)
 <br>
 in decreasing action if anything goes wrong we cancel other actions , for example if adding charge to user be successful,